 What PHP-FIG means to Drupal

 Developers looking at Drupal 8 after working on Drupal 7 and earlier are often confused by the entirely new structure.
-These changes appear difficult to learn but in fact, are very simple and straightforward, and have enabled Drupal to interface with the bigger PHP world.
+These changes appear difficult to learn but are very straightforward and have enabled Drupal to interface with the bigger PHP world.
 This has been made possible by the PHP-FIG.

 PHP-FIG (PHP Framework Interoperability Group) is charged with the massive task of defining common ground for various frameworks, and supporting that mission with clearly written PHP Standard Recommendations (PSRs).
-PSR-0 through PSR-4, and recently PSR-7, have been published and being used in almost all modern PHP applications including Drupal.
-Other PSRs have been drafted and being discussed at this time.
+PSR-0 through PSR-4 have been released and being used in almost all modern PHP applications including Drupal.
+Other PSRs have been drafted and are being discussed at this time.
 Learn more about these PSRs and how they are making developing applications with PHP easier for developers and fun again.